smtp2go-oss/wordpress-plugin/README.txt

 == Description ==

-The SMTP2GO Wordpress plugin allows you to use SMTP2GO to send all email from your Wordpress installation.
+The SMTP2GO Wordpress plugin allows you to use SMTP2GO to send all emails from your Wordpress installation.
 It replaces the default phpmailer / built in php mail() functionality and allows you to send out emails via SMTP2GO's API.

 Signup for a free account at https://www.smtp2go.com/